krizalys/joomla-countries/README.md

 Joomla!
 3.0 and offers a list of 247 [ISO 3166][iso-3166] countries along with their 2-letters code.
 This is an handy addition to build global networks.

-The extension is licensed under the [BSD 3-Clause License][bsd-3-clause].
+The extension is licensed under the [3-Clause BSD License][bsd-3-clause].

 Supported languages
 -------------------